mayabackup/project-setup-team-tacoma-foreground/CONTRIBUTING.md

 Code editor: Visual Studio code. <br>
 Code linter: ESLint. <br>

-We endorse the following coding standards and view them as a reflection of our team's norms and values.
+Furthermore, we endorse the following coding standards and view them as a reflection of our team's norms and values.
-These coding standards are outlined by Professor Bloomberg in the <a href="https://github.com/nyu-software-engineering/scrum-framework/blob/main/team-norms.md" target="_blank">scrum-framework</a>  directory. <br>
+These coding standards closely follow the standards outlined by Professor Bloomberg in the <a href="https://github.com/nyu-software-engineering/scrum-framework/blob/main/team-norms.md" target="_blank">scrum-framework</a>  directory. <br>

-1. Don't over-engineer.
-Write minimum code to get things working end to end, only then iterate to improve.
-Code for each task and spike must be peer-reviewed and pass tests before merging into the main branch of code.<br>
+1. Don't complicate the code.
+Write minimum code to achieve the desired functionality and only then iterate to improve.
+Code for each task and spike must be reviewed by other members before merging into master branch.
-2. Always push working code, if you break the pipeline/build then fix it.<br>
+2. Push only working code.
-3. Make granular and small commits, per feature or per bug fix.<br>
+3. Make small commits for each new feature or edit.
-4. Provide descriptive commit messages.<br>
+4. Provide meaningful, short commit messages.
-5. Write self documenting code.
-Use descriptive variable and function names.
-Avoid unnecessary name shortening.<br>
+5. Use descriptive variables and function names to make code more understandable.
-6. Don't leave dead/commented out code behind.
-If you see such code, delete it. <br>
+6. Deleted the code that has been commented out.
-7. Write automated tests to cover critical integration points and functionality.<br>
+7. Write automated tests to cover critical integration points and functionality.